tobomedia/RevisionNotes/aws-cloud-practitioner/NOTES.md

 ### <a id="glossary-ebs"></a>EBS - Elastic Block Store
 High-performance block storage service designed for use with Amazon EC2 for both throughput and transaction intensive workloads.

+### <a id="glossary-ecr"></a>ECR - Elastic Container Registry
+Fully managed Docker container registry that makes it easy to store, manage, and deploy Docker container images securely.

+### <a id="glossary-ecs"></a>ECS - Elastic Container Service
+Highly scalable container orchestration service that supports Docker containers and allows you to run applications on a managed cluster of Amazon EC2 instances.

 ### <a id="glossary-ec2"></a>EC2 - Elastic Compute Cloud
 Web service that provides resizable compute capacity in the cloud, allowing you to run virtual servers on demand.

 ### <a id="glossary-efs"></a>EFS - Elastic File System
 Fully managed NFS file system for use with AWS Cloud services and on-premises resources, providing shared storage across multiple instances.

+### <a id="glossary-eks"></a>EKS - Elastic Kubernetes Service
+Fully managed Kubernetes service that runs Kubernetes control plane across multiple AWS Availability Zones, allowing you to run Kubernetes applications without managing the control plane infrastructure.

 ### <a id="glossary-emr"></a>EMR - Elastic MapReduce
 Cloud big data platform for processing vast amounts of data using open source tools such as Apache Spark, Hadoop, and Presto.

+### <a id="glossary-fargate"></a>Fargate
+Serverless compute engine for containers that works with both Amazon ECS and EKS, allowing you to run containers without managing servers or clusters.

 ### <a id="glossary-fsx"></a>FSx - Amazon FSx
 Fully managed file systems optimized for compute-intensive workloads, offering high-performance file systems like Lustre and Windows File Server.